 Where to Adopt Your Next Dog

-Research animal shelters and rescue groups before visiting.
+Research animal shelters, rescue groups and other animal charities before dealing with them.
 The organization should have a good reputation and be not-for-profit.
 The facility should be clean and safe, and the dogs well cared for.
 Adults should be spayed or neutered.
 You should be able to tour the facility, see all dogs available for adoption, and talk with staff or volunteers.
 Adoption fees should be reasonable and intended to cover expenses, not create profit.
 If the organization you are visiting does not seem legitimate, it's best to find a better place to adopt your new dog.

 Picking the Dog for You